There

 We

-also actively engaged in local conservation groups - which includes
+are actively engaged in local conservation groups -

-with unpolluted air, water and soil and enjoying the presence of native
+with unpolluted air, water and soil and enjoy the presence

 fauna and flora well into the future.